MaricopaCon strives to present a Cosplay Contest that can be fully enjoyed by both contestants and audience members.

 Win the crowd and win this award.
 Each MaricopaCon attendee that is part of the audience for the Cosplay contest will have the opportunity to cast a vote for their favorite entry in the cosplay contest.
 If there is a tie, the Con Chair will break the tie.

 Costume Construction score plus your Presentation score.

-Highest total is Best in Show and is the 2017 MaricopaCon Cosplay Contest winner (and receives an $75 cash prize).
+Highest total is Best in Show and is the 2019 MaricopaCon Cosplay Contest winner.

 -MaricopaCon is a family friendly event.
 Content should not go beyond PG-13.
 Offensive language of any kind is not allowed—no racial or sexual epithets; no profanity, etc. (this includes messages on signs or clothes).